Mariah-Sunil-Alexiose/Java-Cafeteria/README.md

-# Java-Cafeteria
+# Java Cafeteria
-The project is based on the University cafeteria.
+This project is based on the University cafeteria.

 ## Project Outline